josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Initiate an RDP connection to the Lab VM (DSVM) you created in the Before the Lab section
+- Initiate an RDP connection to the Lab VM (DSVM) you created in the Before the Lab section.

 - Download and extract the ZIP containing sample data to a folder named C:\\Data on your Lab VM.
 The data can be downloaded from <http://bit.ly/2zi4Sqa>.

 _Exit criteria_:

-- You have a folder containing sample data files, partitioned by year and month on the C:\\ drive of your Lab VM
+- You have a folder containing sample data files, partitioned by year and month on the C:\\ drive of your Lab VM.

 ### Task 2: Install and configure Azure Data Factory Integration Runtime on the lab VM

 _Tasks to complete_:

-- Download and install the latest version of Azure Data Factory Integration Runtime from <https://www.microsoft.com/en-us/download/details.aspx?id=39717>
+- Download and install the latest version of Azure Data Factory Integration Runtime from <https://www.microsoft.com/en-us/download/details.aspx?id=39717>.

 _Exit criteria_: